What equipment do I need to start recording?

 Our recommendations for your first mic.

-To start your producer career, we would recommend going with an easy-to-handle mic, like the LCT 240 PRO or LCT 440 PURE.
-These mics are easy-to-use with an unbeatable price-performance ratio and are made for vocals and instruments.
+Start your producer career, with something like the LCT 240 PRO or LCT 440 PURE.
+These mics are easy-to-use, offer an unbeatable price-performance ratio, provide studio quality sound, and are made for vocals and instruments.

 - Shock mount - attenuates noise, shock, and vibration transmitted through mic stands, booms and mounts.